 The Thai government gave up direct operational control of Bangyikhan Distillery in 1960 and again leased production rights.
 By the 1980’s the government no longer was interested in owning a distillery.

-Ownership of Bangyikhan eventually ended up with Thai Beverage-a massive conglomerate of distilled and brewed beverages and related companies.
+Ownership of Bangyikhan eventually ended up with Thai Beverage, Inc.-a massive conglomerate of distilled and brewed beverages and related companies.

 M-E-K-H-O-N-G: Why the weird spelling?